Skip to main content

 Azure Repos integration

-This document shows you how to create an integration for Azure Repos within Katalon TestOps.
+This document shows you how to set up an integration for Azure Repos within Katalon TestOps.

 Connect an Azure account to TestOps